Mongolian Gobi Desert & Nomads – Nomadic experience from the Gobi to Orkhon valley

 - Book Now

-- Accommodation: 1 night in centrally-located good-facility hotel in Ulaanbaatar, 4 nights in ger camps, 1 night in a nomadic-family-owned small ger camp.
-2 nights in nomadic family’s ger.
+- Accommodation: 2 nights in centrally-located good-facility hotel in Ulaanbaatar, 3 nights in ger camps, 1 night in a nomadic-family-owned small ger camp.
+2 nights in a nomadic family’s ger.

 - Guiding and interpreting service